 Periodic: to consider the data warehouse design

-In order to access data models, We have different approaches:
+To access data models, we have different approaches:

-APIs: Which provide communication layer over the database, in order to be exposed to the external parties.
+APIs: Which provide a communication layer over the database, to be exposed to the external parties.

 Web services

-Data access and security model from both application layer and database layer
+Data access and security model from both the application layer and database layer

 Encryption for sensitive data